 How to Prepare Formula

 Next you will add formula according to the manufacturer’s directions and shake until well-blended.
-When adding powdered formula to water, most manufacturers call for a level, unpacked scoop.
+When adding powdered formulas to water, most manufacturers call for a level, unpacked scoop.
 What this means is you will scoop the powder with the empty scoop and use a flat instrument (such as the back of a knife) to level off the scooper.
 Do not pack the scooper with powder as you would when measuring brown sugar.
 Doing so will result in a bottle that is more concentrated than prescribed.

 For bottles that have been prepared the guidelines are generally the same for all manufacturers.
 We strongly recommend reading the label for the formula you have purchased and strictly following their prescribed guidelines.
 A prepared bottle is fine to sit at room temperature for up to two hours.
 Once your baby has drunk from the bottle it must be finished or discarded within one hour.
 The reason being after this time there is an increased likelihood of bacterial growth.